 Immediate family members of current TFCU members also qualify.
 TFCU uses the NCUA Chartering Manual definition of immediate family: “a spouse, child, sibling, parent, grandparent, or grandchild.
 This includes stepparents, stepchildren, stepsiblings, and adoptive relations.”

-Joining TFCU can be done online, or in person at any of 26 Long Island branches located in Amityville, Bay Shore (2), Central Islip, Commack, East Northport, Farmingville, Hauppauge, Holbrook, Huntington, Manorville, Massapequa, Merrick, Nesconset, North Babylon, Oakdale, Patchogue, Port Jefferson Station, Riverhead, Rocky Point, Selden, Shirley, Smithtown, South Setauket, Upton, and Wading River.
+Joining TFCU can be done online, or in person at any of 27 Long Island branches located in Amityville, Bay Shore (2), Central Islip, Commack, East Northport, Farmingville, Hauppauge, Holbrook, Huntington, Kings Park, Manorville, Massapequa, Merrick, Nesconset, North Babylon, Oakdale, Patchogue, Port Jefferson Station, Riverhead, Rocky Point, Selden, Shirley, Smithtown, South Setauket, Upton, and Wading River.

-An in-person visit to any of the above mentioned full-services branches is required to open a CD.
+Open a CD requires an in-person visit to any of the above mentioned full-services branches.

 Credit Union Overview